-The ODFW monitored the Foskett Speckled Dace population and habitat at Foskett Spring in 1997, 2005, 2007, 2009, in Foskett and Dace springs from 2011 - 2015, and described a declining trend in open water habitat and Foskett Speckled Dace abundance at Foskett Spring from 1997 - 2012 (Dambacher et al. 1997; Scheerer et al. 2015).
-Following the BLM's recent habitat enhancement activities, the Foskett Speckled Dace population responded, increasing in abundance from 1,728 individuals in 2011 to 24,888 individuals in 2014 (Scheerer et al. 2014).
+ODFW monitored the Foskett Speckled Dace population and habitat at Foskett Spring in 1997, 2005, 2007, 2009, in Foskett and Dace springs from 2011 - 2016, and described a declining trend in open water habitat and Foskett Speckled Dace abundance at Foskett Spring from 1997 - 2012 (Dambacher et al. 1997; Scheerer et al. 2016).
+Following the BLM's recent habitat enhancement activities, the Foskett Speckled Dace population increased in abundance from 1,728 individuals in 2011 to 24,888 individuals in 2014 (Scheerer et al. 2014).
 Also during these surveys, we gained knowledge of several key demographic parameters.
 We documented annual recruitment (presence of young-of-the-year fish) and a broad size range; indicative of multiple age groups.
 In 2013, we noted that Foskett Speckled Dace spawning occurs, as evidenced by presence of larval fish, beginning in late-March and extends into July and that young-of-the-year fish were more common in the shallow marsh habitats (unpublished data).
 At Dace Springs, we documented individual recruits that grew to adult size and matured in a single year and gained insight into species longevity by noting individuals from 2010 - 2011 translocations that were present and alive in 2014 (4 - 5 years old).

-Two genetics studies of Foskett Speckled Dace were recently completed.
-Ardren et al. (2010) guestioned the taxonomic status of the Foskett Speckled Dace, which were considered a distinct subspecies at the time of the study.
+Two genetics studies of Foskett Speckled Dace have been completed.
+Ardren et al. (2010) evaluated the taxonomic status of the Foskett Speckled Dace, which were considered a distinct subspecies at the time of the study.
 Speckled Dace from the Warner Basin, including those from Foskett Spring, were found to be closely related, but showed signs of recent isolation from each other.
 Levels of genetic divergence observed between Speckled Dace from Foskett Spring and other locations within the Warner Basin were in the range typically observed between populations belonging to the same species.
-This study was followed by a more extensive geographic, taxonomic. and phylogenetic analysis of Speckled Dace from Foskett Spring and adjacent basins (Hoekzema and Sidlauskas 2012).
-Their findings confirmed the conclusion of Ardren et al. (2010) that Foskett Speckled Dace were isolated relatively recently (10,000 years vs. millions of years) and suggested that Foskett Speckled Dace do not constitute a distinct subspecies under a phylogenetic species concept.
-Using microsatellites, which evolve more quickly than mitochondrial genes, they found evidence for no recent gene flow, that Foskett Speckled Dace is a genetically distinct population, and suggested, with support from morphological analysis, that Foskett Speckled Dace constitute a distinct Evolutionarily Significant Unit under the Endangered Species Act (ESA) (Hoekzema and Sidlauskis 2014).
+Hoekzema and Sidlauskas (2012) conducted a more extensive geographic, taxonomic, and phylogenetic analysis of Speckled Dace from Foskett Spring and adjacent basins.
+Similar to Ardren et al. (2010), Hoekzema and Sidlauskas (2012) found that Foskett Speckled Dace were isolated relatively recently (10,000 years vs. millions of years) and they suggest that Foskett Speckled Dace do not constitute a distinct subspecies based on the phylogenetic species concept.
+Using microsatellite DNA loci, which evolve more quickly than mitochondrial genes, Hoekzema and Sidlauskas (2012) found no evidence for recent gene flow, that Foskett Speckled Dace is a genetically distinct population, and suggested, with support from morphological analysis, that Foskett Speckled Dace constitute a distinct Evolutionarily Significant Unit under the Endangered Species Act.